syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 {% endtabs %}

-## Mark PowerPoint Presentation as Final
+## Marking a Presentation as Final

 PowerPoint presentation can be made read-only to prevent the readers from making inadvertent changes to it.
 However, making presentation as final is not a security feature.
 Anyone can disable the final status and edit the presentation.